 - Open your existing presentation, or create a new one.
-Whichever you use, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else, and click at the point where you want to add a symbol to establish an insertion point, as shown in Figure 1, below.
+Next, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else.
+Click at the point where you want to add a symbol.
+Doing so establishes an insertion point, as shown in Figure 1, below.

 Figure 1: Establish an insertion point

 - Access the Insert tab of the Ribbon, and click the Symbol button, as shown in Figure 2, below.